Keller caps hat trick to lift Coyotes past Flyers 5-4 in OT - WHIZ News

 POINT-A-GAME KELLER

 Keller has 26 points this season, the most for the Coyotes in the first 26 games of a season since Shane Doan had 26 in 2008-09.
 Keller has 35 goals and 83 points in 77 games since Nov.
 18, 2021, sixth among NHL right wings with a minimum 50 games.
-He missed the final 15 games last season with a fractured leg.
+The Coyotes dressed 11 forwards Sunday, and Keller had several double-shifts and logged 23:42 of ice time, the most of any forward on either team.

 UP NEXT